 HP LEDs are packaged onto thermally conductive substrates which enable the intense heat of the LED to be conducted away from the LED die to ensure the junction temperature is kept within a safe regime.
 The substrates need to be circuitised on both the top and the bottom sides with interconnects between them to provide power to the LED die.
 This limits the material that can be used to a dielectric – generally to ceramics such as aluminium nitride and alumina, although silicon and other materials are used by some LED manufactures.

 The restriction of using either aluminium nitride or alumina presents a conundrum for LED manufacturers: aluminium nitride is a good conductor of heat, around 140-170W/mK for sintered substrates, whilst alumina is quite poor, around 25W/mk.
 But alumina is far, far cheaper – aluminium nitride is around six times more expensive than alumina.

 Up until now there have been very few alternatives which offer a similar thermal performance that fit standard processing.
 Many of the more esoteric materials and cooling solutions need specialist handling or other technology to complete the system.
 This has meant a sacrifice of either cost, performance or availability.

-Now Nanotherm offers a new approach.
-Our Nanotherm DM (Direct Metal) Nanoceramic substrates provide a similar thermal profile to AIN but at a far more compelling price/performance ratio.
-Copper circuits are sputtered onto a super-thin dielectric of nano-crystalline alumina on an aluminium carrier.
-The combination has thermal conductivity close to that of the aluminium core itself.
+Now Nanotherm offers a new approach, Nanotherm DM (Direct Metalized).
+Nanoceramic substrates provide a similar thermal profile to aluminium nitride but at a far more compelling price/performance ratio.
+Copper circuits are simply sputtered onto a super-thin dielectric of nano-crystalline alumina on an aluminium foil or plate.

 If you’d like details of how Nanotherm DM can meet your LED packaging requirements please call us on +44 (0)1440 765 520 or send us an email.